mrudden/mikes-mac-setup/README.md

 ## Run any additional steps needed
 Java notes for homebrew - from "brew info java"

-For the system Java wrappers to find this JDK, symlink it with `sudo ln -sfn /usr/local/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk`
+For the system Java wrappers to find this JDK, symlink it with:

+`sudo ln -sfn /usr/local/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk`

 If you need to have openjdk first in your PATH run:

 `echo 'export PATH="/usr/local/opt/openjdk/bin:$PATH"' >> ~/.zshrc`

 For compilers to find openjdk you may need to set:

 `export CPPFLAGS="-I/usr/local/opt/openjdk/include"`